m2lines/convection-parameterization-in-CAM/CAM_mods/README.md

 - Adding a select case structure to

-- `yog_conv_intr.F90` - based on `zm_intr.F90`, interface file for parameterisation scheme.
-- `yog_conv.F90` - based on `zm_conv.F90`, contains code for the parameterisation scheme.
 - `physpkg.F90` - modified to provide a select case structure for `'YOG'` to call the parameterisation scheme.
-- `phys_control.F90` - modified to provide a select case structure for `'YOG'` to call the parameterisation scheme.
+- `phys_control.F90` - modified to read filenames from namelist and broadcast.
-- `convect_deep.F90` - Modified to call yog routines when required by select case structure.
+- `convect_deep.F90` - modified to account for `'YOG'` being an option for `convect_deep` but still call ZM.

 ## Building and Running in CAM
 After you [create a case](https://ncar.github.io/CAM/doc/build/html/CAM6.0_users_guide/building-and-running-cam.html) in CESM you need to follow the following instructions: